ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/server/databases/create-new-database/encrypted.markdown

 # Create a Database: Encrypted
----

 {NOTE: }

+* Encrypted databases in RavenDB use Daniel J. Bernstein's [XChaCha20-Poly1305](https://libsodium.gitbook.io/doc/secret-key_cryptography/aead/chacha20-poly1305/xchacha20-poly1305_construction) authenticated encryption algorithm.
+They are encrypted at rest and by default, also in transit.

-* Encryption is possible only if authentication is enabled and a server certificate is defined
+* Encryption is possible only if [security authentication is enabled](../../../../start/installation/setup-wizard) and a server certificate is defined.

-* Learn more about **encryption** in: [Encryption At Rest](../../../../server/security/encryption/encryption-at-rest)
+* Learn more about **encryption** in: [Encryption At Rest](../../../../server/security/encryption/encryption-at-rest).
-  Learn how to enable **authentication** in: [Certificate Configuration](../../../../server/security/authentication/certificate-configuration)
+  Learn how to enable **authentication** in: [Certificate Configuration](../../../../server/security/authentication/certificate-configuration).
-  Learn about the **secret key** in: [Secret Key Management](../../../../server/security/encryption/secret-key-management)
+  Learn about the **secret key** in: [Secret Key Management](../../../../server/security/encryption/secret-key-management).
 {NOTE/}

 ---
-{WARNING: WARNING}

-   * You will not have access to the database if the key is lost.
-   * Download, print, or copy and save the key in a safe place. **It will not be available again!**
-{WARNING/}

 {PANEL: Creating Encrypted Database}